Understanding Technical Debt

 Technological Relevance is not Technical Debt

-Ability to Take on Debt Safely Varies
+The Ability to Take on Debt Safely Varies

 Different teams will have different technical debt credit ratings.
 The credit rating reflects a team’s ability to pay off technical debt after it has been incurred.

-A key factor in ability to pay off technical debt is the debt level a team takes on unintentionally.
+A critical factor in the ability to pay off technical debt is the debt level a team takes on unintentionally.
 That is, how much Type 1 debt.
 The less technical debt a team creates for itself through unintentional low-quality work, the more debt a team can safely absorb for intentional reasons.

 Retiring Debt